“Patriarchy has no gender.” – bell hooks

 Historically speaking, western society and governments have been patriarchal, but with developing changes in family structures, challenging gender roles, and a with women taking a stand in political/governmental matters, the traditional organisation of a patriarchal society no longer really fits the views and attitudes of today.

-Several matriarchal societies exists, though a significantly smaller amount, in which the reverse happens.
-Women are head of the household and hold the majority of the power.
+Several matriarchal societies exists, though there is a significantly smaller amount in which the reverse happens.
+A society where women are head of the household and hold the majority of the power but nevertheless they do exist and in those cases women can be just a patriarchal as men.

 What does patriarchy mean in feminism?

 As we know, the idea of a nuclear family does not really exist in modern western society.
-There is no clear mould anymore of a father, mother and children.
-So, the principle of men being the head of the family no longer really exists for us.
+There is no clear mould for a family consisting of a father, mother and children anymore.
+So, the principle of men being the head of the family no longer really exists for our generation in the same way as previously.

 For modern feminism, the patriarchy exists as an interactive system, that contributes to female oppression and gender inequality.
-Most feminist theories recognise it a social construct, that impacts men and women alike.
+A definition used to describe a patriarchal society is a “systemic bias against women” although most feminist theories today recognise it as a social construct, that impacts men and women alike.

 So, when feminist call to deconstruct the patriarchy, they are referring to a cultural reposition, which changes the cultural concept of the society.